 With the warming temperatures of the Summer months looming ahead of us, our minds and tastes start to turn to foods and recipes we can enjoy that are delicious and yet do not require a lot of time to prepare.
 We also enjoy preparing things which do not create a lot of heat in our kitchens.
 We love eating outside in these warmer temperatures, so Al Fresco style recipes become even more attractive to us.
-Tasty recipes such as this easy Avocado Guacamole Recipe are perfect for these days and appeal to us on many levels!
+Tasty recipes such as this easy Avocado Guacamole Recipe or this chicken margherita are perfect for these days and appeal to us on many levels!

 Not only is this dish delicious and amazingly easy to make, but it requires truly little time or effort.
 It is also perfect for those moments when we are able to entertain guests.
 It makes for a really great pre-meal nibble.
 I always have frozen avocado halves in my freezer ready to pull out for this tasty dip!
 It is a real people pleaser in every respect!